 This Monday, May 20th, is World Bee Day, and now more than ever, we need to save the bees.
-If the bees die out, the result would be catastrophic as so many trees and plants would go down with them, and therefore our food, our oxygen, everything.
+If the bees go extinct, the result would be catastrophic as so many trees and plants would go down with them, and therefore our food, our oxygen, everything.
 Our ecosystem in it’s natural state is awe-inspiring, but delicate, and we’ve meddled too much with the world’s balance, as we all know now as we have just over a decade to reverse the climate crisis, or endure ecological breakdown.
 The climate has already changed, we need to do what we can now to minimise the damage.

 Bees aren’t the only pollinators out there, but they are the most prolific, but even if they weren’t, we still shouldn’t let anything go extinct.
 The attitude that everything was put on this earth for our consumption is what got caused global warming in the first place!

 Here are things we can all do to try save the bees:

 Bees love bright sugary flowers, as they give them food, and they carry pollen and help grow more plants, and the food we eat.

 Different flowers bloom and are best at different times of the year.
 For anyone who wants their garden to be a haven for bees, it’s important to have certain flowers blooming during certain seasons, so there’s always something there for them.
 For spring, bees love crocus, wild lilac, and calendula.
 In summer, bees love bee balm, floxglove, and cosmos.
 Butterflies also like bee balm, and they’re also a species we need to look out for.
 In autumn, bees enjoy witch hazel, goldenrod and zinnias.

 What bee’s and other pollinators love the most is native wildflowers, which means buying a wildflower bomb or seeds designed for your area, or leaving nature flourish in your garden.